 - 1. Charles A. Holt, Markets, games, and strategic behavior, 2006. - 2.
 Colin F. Camerer, Behavioral Game Theory, Princeton University Press, 2003. - 3.
 Davis/Holt, Experimental Economics, Princeton University Press, 1993. - 4.
 Kagel/Roth, The Handbook of Experimental Economics, Princeton Univ.
 Press, 1995. - 5.
 Daniel Friedman, Shyam Sunder, Experimental Methods, Cambridge Univ.
 Press, 1994. - 6.
 Daniel Friedman, Alessandro Cassar, Economics lab, an intensive course in experimental economics, Routledge, London, 2004 - 7.
 Francesco Guala, The Methodology of Experimental Economics, Cambridge University Press, 2005. - 8.
 Theodore C. Bergstrom and John H. Miller, Experiments with Economic Principles, McGraw-Hill, 1997. - 9.
-Charles R. Plott, Vernon L. Smith, Handbook of Experimental Economics Results, Volume 1, North Holland, Amsterdam, New Ypork, Oxford, Tokyo, 2008. - 10.
+Charles R. Plott, Vernon L. Smith, Handbook of Experimental Economics Results, Volume 1, North Holland , Amsterdam, New Ypork, Oxford, Tokyo, 2008. - 10.
 Bardsley, N., Cubitt, R., Loomes, G., Moffatt, P., Starmer, C. and R. Sugden, Experimental Economics: Rethinking the Rules.
 Princeton University Press, 2010. - 11.
 Dan Ariely, The Upside of Irrationality: The Unexpected Benefits of Defying Logic at Work and Home, Harper, 2010. - 12.
 Guillaume R Frichette, Andrew Schotter, 2015, Handbook of Experimental Economic Methodology.
 ISBN-13: 9780195328325 - 13.
 Sanjit Dhami, The Foundations of Behavioral Economic Analysis.

 Book (1) is an introduction into economics using experiments.
 It can also be considered as an introduction to experimental economics.
 It is most appropriate at the undergraduate level.
 Books (2) to (4) provide an overview of experimental economics.
 They deal with the question how economic problems are translated into an experimental design, what we observe in these experiments and what we can learn from these results.
 The book by Camerer is most up-to-date; and for this reason, it is the most recommendable among them.
 The books by Friedman/Sunder and Friedman/Cassar give introductions into the experimental method.
-They present in a rather abstract way what types of research questions experiments can address, and explain very concretely how experiments are implemented and conducted.
-Guala is a philosopher.
-His book discusses experiments from a philosophical point of view.
+They present in a rather abstract way what types of research questions experiments can address, and explain very concretely how experiments from a philosophical point of view.
 Bergstrom/Miller is an introduction into economics based on experiments.
 Bardsley et al. discuss the experimental method.
-The book relies on a lot of knowledge and is most enjoyable for the experienced researcher.
-In (11) you find an entertaining introduction to experimental and behavioral economics.
-(13) is a comprehensive overview of behavioral economics.
+The book relies on a lot of knowledge and is most enjoyable for the experimental method.
+It is a comprehensive overview of behavioral economics.